NBajanca/django-non-profit/README.md

 The first release will allow (December 2016):

-- The creation of volunteers both in djnago admin and through a front-office.
+- The creation of volunteers both in Django admin and through a front-office.
 - The volunteers should be able to change their personal information and its preferences (timetable)
-- The timetable (a group of weekdays and time intervals) should be created through Django Admin but volunteers should be able to define its preferences in the front-office.
+- The timetable (a group of weekdays and time intervals) should be created through Django Admin, but volunteers should be able to define its preferences in the front-office.
 - It should be possible to see a list the volunteers and to search them organized by schedules.
 - The volunteers should be manually added by a manager a shift map may be created manually.

-Ideas for the upcoming versions are welcomed, and should be added in [Issues](https://github.com/NBajanca/django-non-profit/issues)
+Ideas for the upcoming versions are welcomed and should be added in [Issues](https://github.com/NBajanca/django-non-profit/issues)

 ## Development

- It follows the [Twelve-Factor-App](https://12factor.net/) methodology, so give it a look.
+This app follows the [Twelve-Factor-App](https://12factor.net/) methodology, so give it a look.

-If you wish to help me develloping it for Re-Food send me an email (nunombajanca@gmail.com)!
+If you wish to help me developing it for Re-Food, send me an email (nunombajanca@gmail.com)!
-Find out more about [Re-food](http://www.re-food.org/pt) - This project is being implemented in Re-Food Cascais CPR where more than 300 volundeers help people in need by collecting and distributing the food excess in restaurants, events and supermarkets.
+Find out more about [Re-food](http://www.re-food.org/pt) - This project is being implemented in Re-Food Cascais CPR where more than 300 volunteers help people in need by collecting and distributing the food excess in restaurants, events, and supermarkets.

 If it for other project go ahead and fork it.